 On completion of this level 2 certificate in bookkeeping, you’ll become a qualified assistant bookkeeper, meaning you can start work under supervision immediately.
 Moreover, you’ll get 12 months’ ICB (Institute of Certified Bookkeepers) student membership for FREE, along with six months’ access to Sage Business Cloud Accounting (Sage One), the most commonly used bookkeeping software.
 You’ll also be able to add the letters “ACIB” after your name.

-After completing this course, you’ll be able to move on to our ICB Level 3 Bookkeeping and Accounts qualification to become a certified bookkeeper.
+After completing this course, you’ll be able to move on to our ICB Level 3 Bookkeeping and Accounts qualification to become a certified bookkeeper or begin your career in payroll.
 Alternatively, enrol on both courses as a bundle and we’ll fund 10% of your course fees!
 Not sure whether bookkeeping is for you?
 Then take our Introduction to Bookkeeping short course to find out!

 What you'll learn